Louise Bundy: Ted Bundy’s mother.

 Richard, who was their last son, was born in 1961.

-In August of 1975, Ted Bundy was charged with the kidnapping of a 19-year-old woman called Carol DaRonch.
-By that stage, he had brutally murdered at least 18 women across the states of Washington, Utah, Idaho, and Colorado.
+In August 1975, Ted was charged with the kidnapping of a 19-year-old woman called Carol DaRonch.
+By that stage, he had brutally murdered at least 18 women across Washington, Utah, Idaho, and Colorado.

-Shortly after Ted’s arrest, Louise Bundy told newspaper reporters the following story:
+Shortly after Ted’s arrest, Louise told newspaper reporters the following story:

-Following the abduction of Janice Ott and Denise Naslund at Lake Sammamish State Park, the police released a description of the suspect—a long-haired man who introduced himself as “Ted” and drove a Volkswagen Bug.
+Following the abductions of Janice Ott and Denise Naslund at Lake Sammamish State Park, the police released a description of the suspect.
+He was a long-haired man who introduced himself as “Ted” and drove a Volkswagen Bug.

-Although Louise thought of her son when she read the report, she still didn’t believe that he was capable of committing such a monstrous act.
+Although Louise thought of her son when she read the report, she still didn’t believe that he was capable of committing such an act:

-However, all of this changed in January of 1989, when Bundy’s death row appeals ran dry.
+However, all of this changed in January 1989, when Ted Bundy’s death row appeals ran dry.
 Upon realizing that he had finally run out of options, he decided to confess to his crimes.
-By providing details about his missing victims, he hoped that everyone would see the importance of keeping him alive.
+He hoped that by sharing information about his missing victims, the authorities would realize the importance of keeping him alive.

 In the end, this last-ditch effort failed, as the families of the victims had grown tired of his delaying tactics.
-They believed that the time had finally come for Ted Bundy to meet Old Sparky.
+They believed it was finally time for Ted to meet Old Sparky.

 The authorities felt the same way.

-Ted’s biggest confession came three days before his execution, when he called his mother from prison and admitted his guilt to her.
+Ted’s biggest confession came three days before his execution, when he called his mother from prison and admitted his guilt.

 Ted’s phone call probably added more confusion than clarity.

-Despite hearing the truth, she now had to reconcile the fact that the child she raised had grown up to be a monster—a man who had brutally raped and murdered 30 young girls in five different states.
+Despite hearing the truth, she now had to reconcile the fact that the child she raised had grown up to be a monster who had brutally raped and murdered 30 young girls.

-To make matters even more complicated, this was one of the last times that she would speak to her son, as he was just days away from being strapped into an electric chair and executed.
+To make matters even more complicated, this was one of the last times that she would be able to speak to him, as he was just days away from being strapped into an electric chair and executed.

 In the dying moments of their final phone call, Louise told Ted that he would always be her precious son.